-SOHTIS is led by an experienced and mulit-disciplinary Board of Trustees who are provided with additional support and guidance from an Advisory Committee.
+SOHTIS is led by an experienced and multi-disciplinary Board of Trustees who are provided with additional support and guidance from an Advisory Committee.
 They are a ‘hands on’ group who get involved in all aspects of our work enriching and encouraging us every step of the way.

 Paul enjoyed a distinguished Army career, which included commanding the 51st Infantry Brigade and Headquarters Scotland in 2012, and commanding The Royal Highland Fusiliers in 2005.
 During his 29 years in the Army, he spent seven of them deployed on operations in Northern Ireland, the Balkans, Iraq and Afghanistan.

 On retiring Paul established Hawk Consultancy, providing strategic planning and change management advice to governments, both in the UK and overseas.
 He writes for think tanks and has several published works.
 He co-founded Survivors of Human Trafficking in Scotland with Sir Jack Stewart-Clark in 2017.

 A recently retired Commercial Property Solicitor, Penny has been involved with SOHTIS since its formation and brings with her a wealth of experience of the third sector.
 She has been involved with Armed Forces charities for over 30 years having been VP of SSAFA Germany and a

 VP of SSAFA UK.
 Penny has been on the Development Board of the Prince’s Trust Scotland, and was a Trustee of Music in Hospitals.
 She is a the Chair of the Board of the Scottish National War Memorial.

 Her focus within the SOHTIS team is fundraising and awareness raising as well as generally supporting the CEO, the Board and wider SOHTIS family.